goyoac/git_qr/git.md

   `<branch_name>`.
 When developers are working on a feature or bug they'll often create a copy (aka. branch) of their code they can make separate commits to.
 Then when they're done they can merge this branch back into their main master branch.
-- git checkout <branch_name> to switch to branch <branch_name>
+- `git checkout <branch_name>` to switch to branch <branch_name>.
+You can use: `git checkout -b new_branch` to checkout and create a branch at the same time.
+- `git rm <filename>` to delete files from the working tree.
+Use the `-a` option on `git commit` to remove deleted files with the commit. `git commit -am "Delete stuff"`